 - A person directly discriminates against another person if he or she treats that person less favourably than another person because of a particular characteristic.
-For example, an employer will be directly discriminating if they dismiss an employee who has been diagnosed with cancer because they think the person will take a lot of time off sick. - A person indirectly discriminates against another person where they apply a provision, criterion or practice, which the person cannot show to be a proportionate means of achieving a legitimate aim, that disadvantages (or would, if applied, disadvantage) people with a particular characteristic.
+For example, an employer will be directly discriminating if they dismiss an employee who has been diagnosed with cancer because they think the person will take a lot of time off sick. - A person indirectly discriminates against another person where they apply a provision, criterion or practice, which the person cannot show to be a proportionate means of achieving a legitimate aim, that disadvantages (or would, if disadvantage) people with a particular characteristic.
 An employer who requires job applicants to have a driving license, for example, may be indirectly discriminating against people with epilepsy.
-Many people with that condition are able to drive normally, but a significant number are unable to do so.
-The issue will be whether there is a genuine need to have a driving license for that particular position.
+Many people with that condition are able to drive normally, but a significant number are unable to do so. issue will be whether there is a genuine need to have a driving license for that particular position. - Victimisation protects those who raise a complaint of discrimination (or assist others in doing so) from suffering less favourable treatment as a result.
+An employee who claims that her employer is failing to promote employees with disabilities, for example, will be able to claim victimisation if the employer dismisses her as a result.